adamisom/collab-canvas/docs/ai-development-log.md

 ### 3. **Quality Audit Prompting**
 *"Check each file for bloat or anything that's not best practices...
 Focus on files greater than 300 lines"*

 Explicit quality control requests with specific criteria (line count, best practices) surfaced issues that weren't caught during development.
-Claude needed permission to critique its own work.
+(Perhaps Claude needed permission to critique its own work.)

 ### 4. **Systematic Task Prompting**
 *"Please implement the tasks for PR 7"*